 - Slide down an ice slide at the World Ice Art Championship (March)

-- See giant ice sculpture with whimsical features (March)
+- See giant ice sculptures with whimsical features (March)